 I wrote a short description on the fundraiser page about how I was volunteering as an English & public health teacher, but didn’t have enough money for the plane ticket.
 I posted this link to my social media accounts and asked friends and family to donate whatever they could to help me cover the costs of the trip.
 I started this process about 2 months before my trip, and was able to cover the costs of flights and accommodation with the money I raised.
 Once I was there, I kept my gracious supporters updated with blog posts.

 The second time, I used Patreon, to fundraise for both travel expenses and camera equipment to film an eco-tourism & responsible voluntourism documentary series in Central America.
-That time, I offered my gracious supporters access to vlogs of my trip, postcards from my destinations, as well as free early access to the project once it is complete.
+That time, I offered my supporters access to vlogs of my trip, postcards from my destinations, as well as access to the project once it was complete.

 8. Study Abroad

 If you’re currently a college or university student or are going to be, look into your school’s study abroad programs.
 Most schools offer various programs around the world, with different financing options.
 It is a great way to learn through first-hand experiences rather than a classroom setting and to travel cheaply if not for free.
 Some colleges even offer a semester at sea option if you’re feeling really adventurous.

 I managed to squeeze three different study abroad programs in during my college career, and two of them I funded through university-sponsored scholarships.
 So even if you are overwhelmed by student debt, check to see if there are any scholarships or grants available for your desired program.

 9. Teach English as a Foreign Language